-To fully automate your purchasing process, your business needs to integrate your e-procurement system with your suppliers’ online catalogues.
-This way, the catalogues are always current, and there’s no need to spend time manually adding items to your procurement system, or having to add information to the procurement system from the supplier’s website.
+To fully automate your purchasing process, your business needs to integrate your e-procurement system with your suppliers’ online catalogs.
+This way, the catalogs are always current, and there’s no need to spend time manually adding items to your procurement system, or having to add information to the procurement system from the supplier’s website.
 Everything can be done from within your procurement platform.

 If you’re not already an Amazon business customer, you must first sign up for an Amazon Business account.

 “Though you can link your personal Amazon account to your Business account, it’s not advised to use a personal email for your business account because then your business account would have access to all your personal purchase history.”

 Then, you’ll need to complete a few steps to integrate the Amazon catalog with your e-procurement solution.

 After you’ve logged into your Amazon Business account, visit your Business Settings.
 From there, navigate to “Systems Integrations” and choose “Configure Purchasing System.”
 This process generates your punchout and ordering credentials.

 Next, you’ll follow prompts and choose your e-procurement system from the dropdown list.
 There are over 90 to choose from, as Amazon supports cXML and OCI based punchout systems and cXML and OAG based ordering systems.

 Log in to your procurement platform and configure Amazon Business as a punchout supplier, using the credentials you generated in the first step.
 You’ll automatically be set up in “test mode” so you can start testing the system with a few test orders.
 You’ll receive order confirmations as usual, but these orders will not ship.

 After you’ve finished testing, add a payment method, then switch your credentials to “active” mode in the system settings to start sending actual orders to be shipped.